Amadeus

 Amadeus vs Travelport vs Sabre: Explaining Main Global Distribution SystemsPlayButton

-In reality, the three major GDSs offer almost the same coverage, subscription models, and features.
-The difference lies in contractual relationships and terms you can negotiate for your target region.
-That’s why we have American OTAs using Amadeus and European or Middle-Eastern platforms that prefer to deal with Sabre.
+That said, these are generalizations — the three major GDSs offer similar coverage, while the key difference lies in the contractual relationships and terms that can be negotiated for your target region.
+This is why American OTAs often use Amadeus, while European and Middle Eastern platforms tend to prefer Sabre.

 Who needs a second GDS?

-Suppose, you already use Sabre or Travelport.
-When and why can the need for the second GDS arise?
-You may want to integrate Amadeus as a backup GDS for reasons of system stability.
-But don’t expect that it will double your coverage or give you twice as much content.
-Using two GDSs in parallel will add, figuratively, five percent of the information to what you already have with one GDS.
+Suppose you already use Sabre or Travelport.
+When might the need for a second GDS arise, and why?
+One reason could be to integrate Amadeus as a backup GDS for improved system stability.
+However, don’t expect it to double your coverage or provide significantly more content.
+Using two GDSs in parallel will likely only add about five percent more information to what you already have with one.

-At the same time, the largest OTAs often utilize all three GDSs to have the widest coverage possible and operational flexibility.
-Besides that, the multi-GDS strategy can be a powerful tool to negotiate better terms from your key content provider.
+On the other hand, the largest OTAs often use all three GDSs to maximize coverage and gain operational flexibility.
+Additionally, a multi-GDS strategy can be a valuable tool for negotiating better terms with your key content providers.

 Will GDS APIs become easier to integrate in the future?